 Ivan Ivanov can buy an apartment or house in Serbia, or he can establish a company and start performing business activities.
 Both options are a path toward a temporary residence permit in Serbia.
 Also, his wife Natalia can apply based on the family reunification with him or become an employee in his company.

-On top of that, in the era of the pandemic situation with COVID-19, Russian citizens can freely enter Serbia even if they are not vaccinated, and at this moment, without the need of obtaining a negative result from the PCR test.
+On top of that, in the era of the pandemic situation with COVID-19, Russian citizens can freely enter Serbia even if they are not vaccinated, and at this moment, without the need to obtain a negative result from the PCR test.

 If you are looking forward to knowing what other aspects of immigrating to Serbia are, and what can you expect in the procedure of obtaining a temporary residence permit, you can always reach out to us.
 Once you review and analyze all entry and visa requirements for Russian citizens, and decide to come to Serbia, you will have a chance to see in person why so many foreigners find Serbia a great place for living and working.